AlecDziwanowski/HW11-NoteTaker/README - Copy.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+Full-scale functionality can be viewed at the deployed Heroku link at the top of this page.

-Use the following command to run the program from the root of the code directory. maybe dont need to do this because its on heroku?
+For back-end functionality, use the following command to run the program from the root of the code directory.
+Then use an application such as Insomnia, to view the results.
   ```sh
   node server.js
   ```